qemu/qemu/docs/devel/loads-stores.rst

-These are generally the preferred way to do accesses by guest virtual address from helper functions, unless the access should be performed with a context other than the default.
+These are generally the preferred way to do accesses by guest virtual address from helper functions, unless the access should be performed with a context other than the default, or alignment should be enforced for the access.

 Function names follow the pattern: